ronivay/XenOrchestraInstallerUpdater/README.md

 This tool will will install and update [Xen Orchestra](https://xen-orchestra.com/#!/) automatically. xo-server and xo-web components are built from sources.

+There's also an option to build/pull docker image to get things up and running quickly.

 ## Instructions

 Clone this repository and run xo-install.sh script as root